Skip to content

 Teen Leaders Program

 Are you aged 14 to 17 and interested in working with kids in the outdoors?
-The exciting new LYNX Teen Leaders program from the Humber Arboretum offers you the tools and skills to help you create exceptional experiences for the children who will be exploring nature under your guidance.
+The LYNX Teen Leaders program from the Humber Arboretum offers you the tools and skills to help you create exceptional experiences for the children who will be exploring nature under your guidance.

 Beside a river, a man shows a chlid a crayfish in a net